garmartirosy/profile/impacts/useeio/parquet/Readme.md

 These files provide examples of reading Parquet files using DuckDB-WASM and JavaScript.

-Initially, the plan was to use DuckDB with DBeaver, but DBeaver requires a server for hosting.
-But parquet files can be processed from static files using Js.
+DuckDB parquet files can be [displayed using javascript WASM](indicator.html), but load times are slow.
+NEW: So we're also focused on outputting [json files from exiobase trade data](../../json/).

+DBeaver provides [CloudBeaver](https://dbeaver.com/docs/cloudbeaver/) for web-based database management, allowing multiple users to collaborate on database operations.

 ## Examples